Peter Wingrove Peter Wingrove @SmartAsDaddy

 My GP suspected colorectal cancer.
 Neither of us thought to check my prostate.
 I had to insist on a PSA blood test.
 My GP didn’t think a 52-year-old needed one.
 When the results came back, my PSA was 4,056.
 Normal is under 4.
 The colorectal consultant looked at the number and whistled.
 Then he said: “You don’t need me.
 You need a urologist.
 Urgently.”

-Within days I was diagnosed with advanced metastatic prostate cancer — Gleason 4+5.
+Within days I was diagnosed with advanced metastatic prostate cancer — Gleason 4+4.
+Grade group 4.
 The cancer had spread from my prostate to the lymph nodes, upper and lower spine, chest, and several places in my hips.
 I was 52 years old.
 I had a three-year-old daughter.
 A wife.
 A father who had already lost one son.

 Freefalling